kbfreder/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

->>
+*My response:*
 It builds and executes commands from standard input\
 ex: remove files in 'tmp' folder older than 2 weeks:

 `find /tmp -mtime +14 | xargs rm`